thomasheller/crab/README.md

 The `exampleSites/config.toml` shows the kind of `permalinks` declaration required to generate blog posts in the correct place.

+## Logo

+To change the logo of the crab to your own customised image, add `logoimage` to `config.toml`, where `logoimage` is the path inside your site's `static` directory.

 ## Contact

 If you think anything could be improved about the Crab theme, feel